 The fast of Lent finally came to a close on Easter Saturday, so the next day was a day of feasting.
 Lamb, veal and chicken were part of the festive fare of the well-to-do.
 They might also be on the menu for the neighbours of a generous farmer who was prepared to share his livestock.
 But for the majority, the centrepiece of the feast consisted of corned (salted) beef, a baked Easter ham or boiled bacon served with cabbage and potatoes.

 The day began with eggs.
 And plenty of them.
 The average Easter breakfast for an Irish man consisted of six eggs.
 Yes, Six!
 They might be fried or boiled.
 If the latter, natural colourings from herbs or lichens were added to the boiling water to dye the shells which were then kept to decorate the May bush, another Irish custom.

 Children had their very own Irish Easter traditions known as the clúdóg.
 This involved calling on neighbours and family to collect gifts of eggs, potatoes, cakes, bread and butter, and milk or flavoured water.
 The children would then gather in a field, a makeshift 'den' beneath a tree, or a fireside (if the weather was poor) to cook their eggs and enjoy their feast.

 Other Irish Easter traditions were the rolling of hard-boiled eggs down the nearest hill, giving roasted potatoes to any beggar who called at the door, and the Cake Dance.

 This latter custom – a competitive dance – dates back to medieval times but may be much older.
-See the right-hand column for more about the Cake Dance.
+See more about the Cake Dance.